SweetLovingLies/iwishyouroses/neocities/to-doPhone.md

 **!!!!!!!!
 Today!**

+* Gallery <-------- Very Easy !
+  * Gallery of my favorite images! - Maybe some memes too

+    \
+* Add phone set up screens
+  * Use inputted name for all apps

+    \

+**!
+Whenever tf I feel like doing this !**

 * Storybook (Achievements)
   * Unlock Lovesick Theme by clicking home button 9 (?) times
   * Click the weirdStats 69 times...
 Nice!
   * Type **395248** into Your Tome to get a FNAF reference
   * Create an icon for the app

-    \

-**!
-Whenever tf I feel like doing this !**

-* Gallery <-------- Very Easy !
-  * Gallery of my favorite images! - Maybe some memes too

     \
 * Camera <--------- Easy ?